What we do

 See below for up-to-date information regarding this service following the incident in Christchurch on 15 March 2019.

-In response to a request from NZ Police following the terror attack in Christchurch on 15 March 2019, the Red Cross' international Restoring Family Links (RFL) service was activated.
-A special web page was set up for people to register they are safe or to report someone missing - please visit the International Committee of the Red Cross (ICRC) Family Links Christchurch.
+In response to a request from NZ Police following the terror attack in Christchurch on 15 March 2019, the Red Cross' international Restoring Family Links (RFL) service was activated by setting up a dedicated web page.
+You can no longer register on that web page but our RFL team continues to follow up on enquiries that were lodged.

 Message from NZ Police, 21 March 2019